 Finally we enter the garden zone.
 In the beginning our garden was much larger than what you see here because we grew crops.

 The garden is near the home and fences off the pasture I just mentioned.
-If growing a garden is on your list then come over to my blog and explore my space and projects.
-This garden has become a true labor of love.
+If growing a garden is on your list then check out my book Startle Garden.
+This is a great guide with easy to follow steps.

 Make sure if you’re adding a garden or orchard that it’s near a water supply; inspect those areas for hours of sunlight, shade and drainage before you choose a location.